Have Windows show you what it remembers.

 Fortunately, if you have a Windows device connected to your wireless network, you can have it show you the password.
 It’s not as simple, but a lot less cumbersome.

-You might want to save it somewhere for easier access next time.
+You might want to save the password somewhere for easier access next time.
+Though if you don’t, you should be able to recover it using these instructions.